Registering as self-employed in Germany: Freelancer or tradesperson (Freiberufler vs Gewerbetreibender)?

 💡 Tip from Accountable: The official tax registration questionnaire is overwhelming?
 Fear not: we have developed a free English language tool to register with the Finanzamt from the comfort our your couch.

-Operating as a tradesperson (Gewerbe)
+Operating as a sole trader (Gewerbe) in Germany

 The application costs between 20 and 60 euros.
 As a rule, the Finanzamt is automatically notified and the tax registration questionnaire mentioned above will be automatically mailed to your address.
 It is not usually necessary to go to the tax office – you can expect the tax office to contact you once you have registered your trade.